 - Rail Easy displays fares in a different way which can make it easier to find cheaper tickets.
 I also found that they are more likely to send tickets by first class post for free, rather than charge £6 for next-day delivery.
 They do charge a booking fee though.

-- If you spend more than £76 per year (or £6 per month) on train trickets, get a railcard.
+- If you spend more than £76 per year (or £6 per month) on rail trickets, get a railcard.
 If you are between the ages of 16 and 25 you can get a 16-25 railcard.
 You can order a new one right up until the day before your 26th birthday too.
 Family railcards and senior railcards are also available.
 They give you 34% off the price of almost all train tickets, including those booked in advance.

-- Sometimes two single tickets are cheaper than a return – always check both.
+- Sometimes two single rail tickets are cheaper than a return – always check both.
 This is especially true if you book in advance.

 - Megatrain is worth a look as its fares start from £1 (plus 50p booking fee).
 Trains run from Sheffield, Derby and Portsmouth into London, but there are connecting coaches from cities like York and Bradford (I travelled from York to London for a total of £3.50 last year).
 There’s also additional discounts for NUS Extra card holders.